A private report warns Swiss banks and their billionaire customers about a Warren presidency

 Barclays’ report is the fourth the group has produced on the potential consequences of her would-be administration.
 Previous ones have covered the effect it might have on the US credit sector, as well as an explanation of which of her policies could be implemented by executive order—which would mean they could have an immediate impact on the banks.
 While analyses of presidential candidates and their platforms such as this one are typical, Warren has commanded special attention since her policies are among the most disruptive—plus, she’s popular, holding onto third place in national polls.

-“Given Senator Elizabeth Warren’s (D-MA) specific economic and banking-related reforms, more quantifiably liberal voting record, and steady rise in the polls and betting markets,” the Barclay’s introduction states, “European investors have taken note and posed questions.”
+“Given Senator Elizabeth Warren’s (D-MA) specific economic and banking-related reforms, more quantifiably liberal voting record, and steady rise in the polls and betting markets,” the Barclays’ introduction states, “European investors have taken note and posed questions.”

 The report spells out the potential issues UBS and Credit Suisse, Switzerland’s two most prominent banks, would likely face.
 Given the heavy investment in the US wealth management business, UBS could be particularly harmed by Warren’s proposed wealth tax, because its growth strategy is aimed at households with more than $100 million in net worth—described in the report as “the segment right in the middle of Senator Warren’s crosshairs.”